-- (2) Documents, as specified in paragraph 23, of the person holding an attorney to transact on its behalf and - (3) Such documents as may be required by the bank to establish the legal existence of such an entity / juridical person.
+36. For opening account of a customer who is a juridical person (not specifically covered in the earlier part) such as societies, universities and local bodies like village panchayats, etc., or who purports to act on behalf of such juridical person or individual or trust, the bank shall obtain and verify the certified copies of the following documents or the equivalent e-documents thereof: - (1) Document showing name of the person authorised to act on behalf of the entity. - (2) Documents, as specified in paragraph 22, of the person holding an attorney to transact on its behalf and - (3) Such documents as may be required by the bank to establish the legal existence of such an entity / juridical person.

-Provided that in case of a trust, the bank shall ensure that trustees disclose their status at the time of commencement of an account-based relationship or when carrying out transactions as specified in clause (2), (5), and (6) of paragraph 21 of these directions.
+Provided that in case of a trust, the bank shall ensure that trustees disclose their status at the time of commencement of an account-based relationship or when carrying out transactions as specified in clause (2) of paragraph 20, clause (5) of paragraph 20 and clause (6) of paragraph 20 of these directions.